 KNA was also used to determine other estimation parameters such as minimum and maximum samples, discretisation and search distance to be used during estimation.
-Grade attributes (including density) were estimated using OK for the main disseminated domain.
-A two-pass search strategy was used with the first pass criteria including a search radius varying from of 60m to 180m and minimum and maximum number of samples of 6 and 18 respectively.
-The second pass strategy used two times the primary search distance and the same minimum and maximum composites but for nickel this represented only 2% of the total estimate.
+Grade attributes (including density) for the disseminated mineralisation were estimated by OK using dynamic anisotropy to honour the undulating orientation.
+A two-pass search strategy was used with the first pass criteria including a search radius for nickel of 70m and minimum and maximum number of samples of 6 and 18 respectively.
+For the single massive sulphide domain estimated in 3D, the domain was sub-divided into north, central and deep areas to allow a south-easterly plunge to be honoured for the wider central and deep areas and less obvious anisotropy in the narrower northern portion.
+The second pass strategy used two times the primary search distance and the same minimum and maximum composites but for nickel this represented only 1% of the total estimate.

-The massive sulphide mineralisation is typically narrow with no across dip selectivity possible and therefore estimated by OK of accumulation variables within a 2D plane block model.
+The smaller massive sulphide mineralisation domains are typically narrow with no across dip selectivity possible and therefore estimated by OK of accumulation variables within a 2D plane block model.
 Drill-hole samples were length and density weight composited across the whole mineralised interval creating a single composite per intersection.
 The intersection composite widths were measured based on an east-west projection plane orientation.
 A triple accumulation variable for each composite interval was calculated based on gradewidthdensity plus a double accumulation (widthdensity).
 EDA and Quantitative Kriging Neighbourhood Analysis (QKNA) was completed for the accumulation variables and minor grade caps were used to limit the influence of population outliers, especially in sparsely populated areas.

-Estimation by OK of the accumulation variables (triple and double) within a 2D plane block model based on 20m(Y) x 20m(Z) parent cells was completed with minimum and maximum number of samples required set as 4 and 7 respectively.
-A two-pass search strategy was used with the first pass criteria including a search radius varying from 90m to 175m with almost 100% of the nickel estimate completed in the first pass.
+Estimation by OK of the accumulation variables (triple and double) within a 2D plane block model based on $20m(Y) \times 20m(Z)$ parent cells was completed with minimum and maximum number of samples required set as 4 and 8 respectively.
+A two-pass search strategy was used with the first pass criteria including a search radius varying from 65m to 145m with almost 100% of the nickel estimate completed in the first pass.
 The final block grade is back-calculated from the 2D kriged accumulation with the grades then projected into the final 3D block model.

-The minor disseminated domain and two of the minor massive sulphide domains did not contain sufficient sample data for OK estimation and were assigned the mean composite grade for each domain.
+Two minor disseminated domains and two of the minor massive sulphide domains did not contain sufficient sample data for OK estimation and were assigned the mean composite grade for each domain.